corazza/stochastic-reward-machines/README.md

 ## Building

 You need to download and build the [Z3 theorem prover](https://github.com/Z3Prover/z3).
-Then in this repo `cd` into `src/rl_agents/sjirp/cpp` and build the constraint solver:
+Then in our repository `cd` into `src/rl_agents/sjirp/cpp` and build the constraint solver:

 ```bash
 g++ -L/home/USER_NAME/REPOS/z3/build -lz3 -std=c++17 main.cpp
 ```

 Where `/home/USER_NAME/REPOS/` is the directory where you cloned Z3.
-This repository includes the header file, one only needs to be able to use `-lz3`.
+Our repository includes the header file in the right place, one only needs to be able to use `-lz3`.

 ## Dependencies